"Good students never go out of style"

 If you are a motivated and a curious student looking to join the SIPERG, please contact me (515-294-5142 or firstname.lastname@example.org).
 I am actively recruiting talented students who share similar research interests with me.

 Research Interests of Dr. Alan Wanamaker

-My research is largely dedicated to documenting and understanding past climates, especially in the North Atlantic region during recent millennia.
+My research is largely dedicated to documenting and understanding past climates, especially in the North Atlantic region.
 Additionally, I am interested in developing new geochemical tools and proxy records for paleoclimatic applications.
 For my research, I primarily utilize light stable isotopes in both biogenic and inorganic carbonates.
 I direct the Stable Isotope Laboratory in the Department of Geological and Atmospheric Sciences.

-- Dynamics of atmospheric and oceanic shifts in the North Atlantic region during recent climate anomalies, especially during the Medieval Climate Anomaly (MCA) and the Little Ice Age (LIA) transition.
+• Dynamics of atmospheric and oceanic shifts in the North Atlantic region during recent climate anomalies, especially during the Medieval Climate Anomaly and the Little Ice Age transition.

-- Biomineralization in carbonates, and the development of new geochemical techniques and proxies using molluscs, corals, and corallines.
+• Biomineralization in carbonates, and the development of new geochemical techniques and proxies using mollusks, corals, and corallines.

-- Development of novel paleothermometry techniques using the isotope and elemental geochemistry from biocarbonates.
+• Development of paleothermometry techniques using the isotope and elemental geochemistry from biocarbonates.